 - What the directories and judges say

-Orlando is recommended in 2020 Chambers UK for Fraud (Civil) and Offshore.
+Orlando is recommended in 2020/21 Chambers and Partners or Legal 500 for Fraud (Civil), Company, Commercial, and Offshore.
 Quotes from current and past Chambers UK, Legal 500, and Who’s Who Legal editions include:

 - “His advocacy is fantastic.”